 What is a dual diagnosis treatment program?

-A dual diagnosis treatment program helps people who have a substance use disorder and a co-occurring psychiatric diagnosis like major depression, an anxiety disorder, a bipolar disorder, schizophrenia, or another thought or mood disorder.
+A dual diagnosis treatment program helps people who have a substance use disorder and one or more co-occurring psychiatric diagnoses, including a mood disorder like major depression or bipolar disorder, an anxiety disorder, schizophrenia or another thought disorder, or a personality disorder.
 Therapies and programs are structured to help patients address both issues simultaneously instead of sequentially.
-Research indicates that evidence-based dual diagnosis treatment programs help people with co-occurring disorders reach better long-term outcomes for both challenges.
+Research indicates that evidence-based dual diagnosis treatment programs help people with co-occurring disorders reach better long-term outcomes for both their substance use and psychiatric disorders.

 What is the difference between an addiction treatment program and a dual diagnosis program?

 Significant variety exists among addiction programs and dual diagnosis programs, and it can therefore be difficult to describe each category universally.
 Some dual diagnosis programs and addiction treatment programs are very similar.
 Generally, addiction treatment programs are focused on helping patients stop drinking or using substances by enforcing rules and expectations and by providing counseling and therapeutic activities to help people start adopting skills to resist urges and maintain sobriety.
 They often are focused on the 12-step approach.
-Some addiction programs also provide medical supervision for patients who need to detox from alcohol or drugs like heroine, methamphetamine, opioids, or cocaine.
+Some addiction programs also provide medical supervision for patients who need to detox from substances like alcohol, heroin, opioids, or benzodiazepines.

-Dual diagnosis programs have some of the same elements as addiction programs in terms of programming, but also offer evidence-based treatment and therapies for mood, thought and anxiety disorders.
+Dual diagnosis programs have some of the same elements as addiction programs in terms of programming, and also offer evidence-based treatment and therapies for mood, thought and anxiety disorders.
 The treatment team has expertise in helping patients explore the connection between their psychiatric illness and their alcohol or substance use.
-Patients learn about the 12-step program as a way to maintain sobriety but also learn skills from cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and other evidence-based therapeutic approaches depending on their psychiatric diagnosis.
+Patients learn about 12-step programs as a way to maintain sobriety and also learn skills from cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and other evidence-based therapeutic approaches depending on their psychiatric diagnosis.
 Substance use is viewed as part of a larger pattern of pathology, thoughts, emotions, and behaviors.

 Addiction treatment programs are usually more appropriate for individuals with a primary substance use disorder.
 They may have symptoms of depression or anxiety, but those symptoms may result more from substance use than from an underlying clinical mood or anxiety disorder.
-For these patients, they may get better after they detox from the substances they were using and experience a period of sobriety.
-After addressing the substance use issue, they no longer feel depressed or anxious – at least not to the extent that those symptoms cause disability or would meet the criteria for a clinical diagnosis of major depression or an anxiety disorder.
+For these patients, their psychiatric symptoms may begin to improve once they establish sobriety and begin working a recovery program.
+After beginning to address the substance use disorder, many experience a decrease in psychiatric symptoms – at least to the extent that those symptoms cause disability or meet the criteria for a clinical diagnosis of major depression or an anxiety disorder.

 Patients who require a dual diagnosis program have a different experience.
 If they focus singularly on addressing their substance use disorder without also treating their psychiatric symptoms, they often have poor outcomes for both issues.
 Psychiatric symptoms like depression and anxiety often get worse when a patient stops drinking or using drugs.
-Many patients may have initially started using substances in an attempt to manage thoughts and feelings that were causing them pain.
-When the effects of the substances wear off, they are faced with experiencing that pain again, and, without psychiatric treatment, they have not learned skills to manage or cope in healthy ways.
+Many patients may have initially started using substances in an attempt to manage psychiatric symptoms.
+When faced with sobriety, without psychiatric treatment to support the use of effective and healthy coping mechanisms, those symptoms are exacerbated.
 This feeling of powerlessness can lead to relapse and continued substance use.

 How do I know if I need an addiction program or a dual diagnosis program?